 1. Are all schools French?

 Yes, all schools in our program use French as the primary language of instruction.
-English is also offered as a second-language course.
+English is offered as a language course.
+Spanish is also offered as a second-language course in some schools.

 2. What is the language environment like?